 Day Seven -Tuesday 26 September 2016

 The early mornings are very chilly when the pickers arrive in the vines, the mercury barely registering 11°C (52°F) as fall sets in.
 But today, the sun clearly wanted to shine through, the clouds gradually melting away to reveal an immaculate blue sky like a last hurrah for summer!
+These were ideal conditions for harvesting, although it was almost too hot for those in the full blaze of the sun, cutting and carrying the grapes.

 Day six – Monday 26 September 2016